Brakatuta/Terra-Tales/README.md

-Go to Versions to download the curretn version of the PC Version for Terra Tales
+Go to Releases to download the current version of the PC Version for Terra Tales